aubreyjonescreatives/react-recipes-app/README.md

 ```

 ## Continue to render your local API data using some combination of Cards, Avatars, List, etc. elements.
-These UI elements will be from the MUI version 5 pacakge.
+These UI elements will be from the MUI version 5 package.

 1. Material UI version 5!
 My website has cards, icons, lists, etc from this cutting edge new design system.
 For example: